Joseph Jastrow: Involuntary movement

 To detect unconscious movement of the hand, Jastrow invented a machine he called the automagraph.
 He found that when a subject was asked to concentrate on an object, their hand moved unconsciously in that direction.
 The magnitude of the effect varied across individuals, especially in children, where the movement was more random.

 Dreams of the blind

 Jastrow found that people who had lost their eyesight after age six still were able to see in their dreams, and that people who had lost their eyesight before the age of five could not.
 This same difference in perception and age was true for people with partial vision loss.
 Jastrow concluded that sight was not innate, and that significant mental development occurred between ages five and seven.
 He noted that hearing, not sensation, was the primary sense of the blind, in both waking and dream.
 He collected first-hand accounts of dreams from visually impaired people, including Helen Keller.

+Criticisms of psychoanalysis and Freud

+As early as 1913, at the congress of the German Psychiatric Association held in Breslau, Joseph Jastrow criticized psychoanalysis as unscientific and pseudoscience.
+He published a book (The House that Freud Built.) about it in 1932.